EpocDotFr/sticky-notes-kanboard-sync/README.md

 ...
 ```

-  - **(1)** This INI section contains general configuration parameters as well as the [GUID](https://en.wikipedia.org/wiki/Globally_unique_identifier) and location of each Windows Sidebar gadgets, and the version of the configuration schema
+  - **(1)** This INI section contains general configuration parameters as well as the [GUID](https://en.wikipedia.org/wiki/Globally_unique_identifier) and location of each Windows Sidebar gadgets.
+Also contains the version of the configuration schema
   - **(2)** Each INI section starting by `Section` represents one gadget
   - **(3)** Total number of saved notes
   - **(4)** The note ID that is currently displayed on the gadget UI